NarmakTwo/python-ide/README.md

 Nuilith gives you a split-pane editor and terminal in the browser.
 The left side is a CodeMirror editor with Python syntax highlighting, line numbers, and live linting via pyflakes.
 The right side is an interactive terminal where your program's output appears.
 You can resize the split by dragging the divider.

-Python runs inside a Web Worker so the UI stays responsive. `input()` is handled via a synchronous XHR trick routed through a Service Worker, which means programs that call `input()` actually pause and wait for the user to type — the same way they would in a real terminal.
+Python runs inside a Web Worker so the UI stays responsive. `input()` is handled via a synchronous XHR trick routed through a Service Worker, which means programs that call `input()` actually pause and wait for the user to type, the same way they would in a real terminal.

 Code is autosaved to IndexedDB every 30 seconds and restored when you reopen the page.